vinaydhegde/testdriven-site/_posts/2017-06-22-01-part4-e2e-test-setup.markdown

 });
 ```

-This test simply navigates to the main URL, `/`, and then assers that an `H1` element exists with the text `All Users`.
+This test simply navigates to the main URL, `/`, and then asserts that an `H1` element exists with the text `All Users`.

 Set the environment variable: